 Country Bear Jamboree

 Another childhood favorite of mine.
-I recall Disney used to have trading cards, and I had several for the characters of Country Bear Jamboree.
+I remember Disney used to have trading cards, and I had several for the characters of Country Bear Jamboree.
 I sure wish I still had them today.

 This attraction reminds me of our neighbor, who we used to vacation to Disney with.
 Liver Lips and Big Al are still the ones we love to imitate.